-The final card on the list takes us out of the 1930s, to one of Topps’ first-ever releases in ‘51.
-This card is part of a team selected by Hall of Fame manager Connie Mack, as he picked out the best All-Stars to have ever played the game.
+The final card on the list takes us out of the 1930s to one of Topps’ first-ever releases in ‘51.
+This card is part of a team selected by Hall of Fame manager Connie Mack, who picked out the best All-Stars to have ever played the game.

 An iconic black-and-white die-cut Gehrig image takes up most of this elongated card, with a deep red background that makes it difficult to find in good condition.
 A further segment is found below, noting his position, name, and signature.

-The Topps branding and the strong design make it one of the better options, especially if you’re looking for an investment piece that doesn’t date back to before WW2.
+The Topps branding and the robust design make it one of the better options, especially if you’re looking for an investment piece that doesn’t date back to before WW2.